dzackgarza/Notes/Obsidian/zettelkasten/semistable degeneration.md

-A semistable degeneration $X\to \AA^1$: a flat proper morphism where the fibers away from zero are smooth and
+A semistable degeneration $X\to \AA^1$: a flat proper morphism where the fibers away from zero are smooth and the fiber over zero is an SNC divisor in the total space